2026 travel guide to victoria bc

 Brentwood BayButchart Gardens accessPeaceful, nature-focused, spa resorts

-Top picks often include the Fairmont Empress, Magnolia Hotel, Hotel Grand Pacific, and the Oak Bay Beach Hotel.
-Travelers planning around gardens or wine tasting may prefer Brentwood Bay.
+Top hotel picks consistently include the Fairmont Empress, Magnolia Hotel, Hotel Grand Pacific, and the Oak Bay Beach Hotel.
+Travelers planning their itineraries around botanical gardens or wine tasting may prefer the serenity of Brentwood Bay.

-Victoria offers activities year-round, and because of its mild climate, outdoor exploration is possible even in winter.
+The top things to do in Victoria include visiting Butchart Gardens, exploring the Inner Harbour, taking a whale-watching tour, and walking through historic Chinatown.
+Victoria offers activities year-round, and because of its mild climate, outdoor exploration is possible even in the middle of winter.

 Victoria Parliament